-In the second cell of row 2, we start with the start tag .
-In this cell, we will insert the main image by typing to merge five cells and then we type to insert the premium 3D picture that Ohio Digital Art is capable of producing.
-Notice that the compressed

-JPG graphic called 3dmain is in a folder called images.
+For the next cell, we will insert the main image by typing to merge five cells and then we type <img src="images/3dmain.jpg" width="640" height="317"> to insert the premium 3D picture that Ohio Digital Art is capable of producing.
+Notice that the compressed JPG graphic called 3dmain is in a folder called images.
 There is a forward slash between the folder name and the file name.
 The image 3dmain.jpg will have to be located in a subfolder called "images" in the parent Ohio Digital Art web page folder.
 Following the name of the image and the graphic's location, we have the width and the height of the picture in pixels.
 Close the cell with

-End the third cell of row 2, we begin with the start tag and we want to place the short sales slogan "Ohio Digital Art Does the Work for You" in the cell.
+End the third row with the start tag and we want to place the balance of the short sales slogan "So You Can Sit Back And Relax" in the cell.
 We will choose a size 4, Arial font that is indented one space to the right.
 We use the blockquote tag to increase indent the text in the cell.
 Type the HTML expressions as follows.

-After placing all three cells in the second row, we want to end the row with the
+After placing all three cells in the third row, we want to end the row with the

 Tag Name Description

 img Image Insert an image

 Example Start Tag End Tag

-height="317"> </img <img< td="">></img<> >
+height="317"> <img src="images/3dmain.jpg" width="640" height="317"&gt;</img <img< td="">&gt;</img<> >

-Tag Name Description

-Blockquote Increase Indent Tabs the text over in the
+Tag Name Description Blockquote Increase Indent Tabs the text over in the webpage body Example Start Tag End Tag size="4">So You Can Sit Back and Relax <blook </blook quote>

-webpage body

-Example Start Tag End Tag

-So You Can Sit Back and Relax <blookquote></blookquote>